DeborahAkinyeye/DeborahAkinyeye-2/README.md

 * Overall, 43% were satisfied and 57% were dissatisfied
 * Customers were majorly satisfied with the seat comfort for In-flight services
 * For the Airport services, Customers were majorly satisfied with baggage handling
-* Departure and arrival time convinience had a poor rating of 5.14%, Online boarding 2.37% and Ease of booking 4.37%
+* Departure and arrival time convenience had a poor rating of 5.14%, Online boarding 2.37% and Ease of booking 4.37%
-* The Wi-fi service had a poor rating of 3.02% and the leg room services had an unsatisfactory rating of 9.93%.
+* The Wi-fi service had a poor rating of 3.02% and the leg room service had an unsatisfactory rating of 9.93%.
 # Conclusion
 The purpose of CSAT surveys is to measure customers happiness with an organisation service.
 The only factor that makes one airline significantly different from the other is the quality of customer service( in-flight service and Airport service)
 The organisation should address the factors that influences the dissatisfaction from the customers.
 The "Recommendations" are included on the DASHBOARD.